MatDwyer94/COVID-NOW/index.md

 I can feasibly see it affecting my father as he is an electrician, and it may become expected for them to have at least a basic knowledge of how these things work to be able to install them in homes where in built home automation is desired.

-My friends will likely be affected quite a lot more, due to them being in a wide variety of inductries.
+My friends will likely be affected quite a lot more, due to them being in a wide variety of industries.
 In fact, due to the current global issues happening right now (I.e Coronavirus) it may happen sooner than expected.
 Friends working in nursing have seen people who are trying to help make up for the lack in medical equipment designed to handle this situation.
 They are designing such things as cheap and easily made automatic ventilators, and other people using 3D printers to create face masks and other exceedingly useful equipment.

 ## Cybersecurity